rchikatw/odf-managed-service-migration/README.md

 - deatch_addon.sh -> Deatch the ODF MS consumer addon from hive.
 - restore_consumer.sh -> Update the StorageConsumer id and StorageProviderEndpoint in the StorageCluster CR.
 - updateEBSVolumeTags.sh -> Update the aws ebs volume tags for osd's and mon's from provider cluster.
+- migrate.sh -> Will run all necessary script to migrate cluster.

 ---
 ## Prerequisite
 ### Have the following cli tools installed: